How Smoking Affects Your Vein Health

 Smoking makes you far more susceptible to developing venous diseases, primarily due to the toxic chemicals used in making cigarettes.

-The most well-known cigarette chemical is nicotine, and it is far eviler than you may know, especially when it comes to your veins.
+The most well-known cigarette chemical is nicotine, and it is far eviler than you may know, especially when it comes to your vein health.
 This toxic chemical hardens your arteries and causes blood clots, which has an effect not only on your veins but on your entire body.

 The additional chemicals in cigarettes (of which there are over 7,000) contribute to the restriction of your body’s blood flow, which means your veins are unable to work properly.